davelorino/mre/README.md

-In concrete terms, if we assume a highly optimized algorithm that can calculate Generalized Bayes Factors for 10 partial instantiations in the network per second, these would be the running times if we calculated Generalized Bayes Factors on Bayesian networks using an exhaustive search algorithm:
+In concrete terms, if we assume a highly optimized algorithm that can calculate Generalized Bayes Factors for 10 partial instantiations in the network per second, the running times using an exhaustive search algorithm would be:

 | Number of Nodes | States per Node | Total Combinations                  | Expected Runtime     |
 |----------------:|----------------:|:------------------------------------|:---------------------|